Red [Sample Chapter]

 Minutes passed.

-She suddenly sat up and stared at the motionless bodies spread neatly across her kitchen.
-She dropped the knife.
-Her eyes traveled from one lifeless body to the next.
+She sat up and stared at the motionless bodies spread in a neat row in the entrance from the family room to the kitchen.
+The knife dropped from her hand with a clang as metal hit ceramic tile.
+She twitched her nose against the assault of a coppery odor.
+Her gaze traveled from one lifeless body to the next.
 From the small girl to the even smaller boy to the man.
 Who were these people?
 Why was she sitting in this room with them?
 Where was she?
 Did they mean something to her?
 How did they get here?
 How did she get here?

-She looked around, pushing her hair back from her face.
-Her green eyes met the eyes of a stranger in her reflection in the sliding glass doors leading to the backyard.
+Her red-rimmed, tear-filled, green eyes met the eyes of a stranger in her reflection in the sliding glass doors leading to the backyard as she looked away from the bodies.
+She pushed her hair away from her face.
 The door stood slightly open and the wind whipped through the space, whistling a barely audible whine.
 Or was that sound stuck in her throat trying to get out?

-She turned her head toward strangely familiar sounds in the next room.
+Well-known sounds in the next room attracted her attention.
+She looked around to find the source of the sounds.
 Tom chased Jerry on the television.
 Between her and the television lay familiar, lifeless bodies surrounded by a sea of red.
 Her body shook violently as she struggled to bring the bodies in focus.

-She clutched her head in her hands.
 Who the hell were these people?
 She pulled her hair.
 How had they gotten here?
 What had happened to them?
 She beat her hands against her blood-covered face.
 Who the hell were they?
 The thoughts kept coming.
 She couldn’t stop them.
+She clutched her head in her hands.
+Too much red.

-Rain banged against the sliding glass door and the kitchen window, matching the banging inside her head.
+Rain beat against the sliding glass door and the kitchen window matching the banging inside her head.
 Marissa never moved.

 She heard sirens in the distance.
 Help was on the way….